-The Monett, Missouri site location has recently established two primary new champions that have helped develop a core team of successful individuals dedicated to bettering their community.
-Their connection to larger companies like Jack Henry, Tyson and other local businesses have helped to create a support system to move the community forward.
-The Monett core team is planning to host multiple RISE classes at community based locations and within one of the more prominent manufacturing businesses established in the community.
+The Monett, Missouri, group has recently established two primary new champions that have helped develop a core team of successful individuals dedicated to bettering their community.
+The team's connection to larger companies like Jack Henry, Tyson, and other local businesses has helped to create a support system to move the community forward.
+The Monett core team is planning to host multiple RISE classes at communitybased locations and within one of the more prominent manufacturing businesses established in the community.
 They are planning a start date for RISE classes in early summer of 2021.